-Free admission on the first Sunday of the month; during special events by MIBACT (Italian Ministry of Cultural heritage and Activities); Romagna Visit Card holders; EU citizens aged less than 18 years; non-EU citizens under age; disabled and carers; non-EU citizens with conditions of reciprocity; EU guides and interpreters; MIBACT's staff; I.C.O.M. members; students of EU public and private schools accompanied by teachers; students of Higher Education courses organized by MIBACT; teachers and students of the Academy of Fine Arts and corresponding institutes of the European Union; high school teachers of art history; professors and graduate or post-graduate students of Art and Architecture; journalists with card.
+During special events by MIBACT (Italian Ministry of Cultural Heritage and Activities); EU citizens aged less than 18 years; non-EU citizens under age; disabled and carers; non-EU citizens with conditions of reciprocity; EU guides and interpreters; MIBACT's staff; I.C.O.M. members; students of EU public and private schools accompanied by teachers; students of Higher Education courses organized by MIBACT; teachers and students of the Academy of Fine Arts and corresponding institutes of the European Union; high school teachers of art history; professors and graduate or post-graduate students of Art and Architecture; journalists with card

-The mausoleum is close to the city centre, to a coach and car park, to a picnic area and to the tourist information office.
+The mausoleum is close to the city centre, to a coach and car park, to a picnic area, and to the tourist information office.
 Bus lines n.2 and 5.
 Small lay-by.
-Situated in the surroundings of Rocca Brancaleone.

 Edited by the editorial team